w1ldrabb1t/notes/git.md

 Note: do not use `sudo` for this

 git config --global user.name "w1ldrabb1t"
-git config --global user.email "thewildrabbit2000@gmail.com"
+git config --global user.email "email here"

 # Add a remote repo